 In the early 1960's, Frank Rosenblatt demonstrated a numerical learning algorithm named the "perceptron", [Rosenblat 62], using an analog computer.
+The perceptron was a single layer

 The dominant paradigm was Probabilistic Pattern Recognition, summarized in textbooks by [Nilsson 65] and [Duda-Hart 73], using methods based on Probability, Statistics and Bayes rule.